njean42/kumiko/doc/Usage.md

 		}
 	]

-(Note that the resulting JSON-formatted data is already a list, with just one object representing the extracted information about your image.
+(Note that the resulting JSON-formatted data is already a list, with just one object representing the extracted information about our image.
 This is for compatibility with generating information for several pages in one directory, see next section.)

 ### Panels